 - If it helps you, you can ask your lawyer to write down important words or key points.
 You can also make notes yourself, if you want – this is not rude.

 - It is important to say if you do not understand something.
 Your lawyer may think that you understand them if you stay silent.

 - If the meeting lasts for a long time, and you get tired or start to lose concentration, you can ask for a break.
 When we are tired, we all find it more difficult to communicate well.

 - Where an interpreter is involved in the meeting, the interpreter should introduce herself/himself and check that you both understand each other.
 If you cannot understand each other, you have the right to ask for a different interpreter who speaks your language or dialect.

-- Try to speak using shorter sentences, and pause regularly to allow the interpreter to translate your words.
+- Try to speak using short sentences, and pause regularly to allow the interpreter to translate your words.